-Each of the Hawaiian islands has its own unique beauty and spirit that speaks to us individually.
-There is an energy and pace as tangible as the trade winds themselves and most visitors are genuinely surprised at how powerfully and immediately one of the islands calls to them.
+Each of the Hawaiian islands has its own unique beauty and spirit that calls to us in a personal way.
+There is an energy as tangible as the trade winds themselves and most visitors are genuinely surprised at how powerfully and immediately one of the islands speaks to them.

 Disclosure: In order to keep providing you with free content, this post likely contains affiliate links.
 If you make a booking or purchase through one of these links we earn a small commission at no extra cost to you.
 So a HUGE thank you to you if you click one of these links 🙂